Teaching English in South Korea

 “Arrgh” cried the victim as he clutched his behind.
 The perpetrator writhed around in his chair, laughing uncontrollably.
 They simply don’t teach you this stuff at ESL training schools.

-During my early days in Korea I was given very little assistance by my director other than a textbook and a series of local disciplinary techniques, such as misbehaving students having to hold a chair over their heads for several minutes.
+During my early days in Korea, I was given very little assistance by my director other than a textbook and a series of local disciplinary techniques, such as misbehaving students having to hold a chair over their heads for several minutes.
 But I never used these, what I considered to be rather outdated directions (in Korea too!).
-Instead, I tried to control my class with humour and a good rapport.
+Instead, I tried to control my class with humor and a good rapport.

 If students studied well, I would often have a ‘game’ section for ten minutes at the end of the class.
 In fact, I have never played so much Hangman in all my life.
 My advice is to bring games, and lots of them.
 They will be an ESL investment.